gchang12/aenir/README.md

 Subtraction method has an extra line containing csum

-Rewrote somethings in call method
+Rewrote something in call method

 Dummy-proofed the add_hm_bonus and add_auto_bonus methods with new is_clean method